 What are the potential benefits of a donor advised fund?

 The potential benefits of a donor advised fund are myriad.
 In addition to the immediate tax deduction that they may receive, donors can use these funds to give to charitable organizations anonymously and spread out their gifts over time.
 They can involve family members as grant advisors and even continue the fund for future generations.

 Although donor advised funds offer great flexibility and donor participation, they remain far simpler and less expensive than foundations.

 According to Lawson, donor advised funds can be an ideal solution for a charitably minded person in specific financial situations.
 "We frequently work with clients who experience a spike in income — because of a large bonus, for example, or because they've sold a business.
 They often turn to a donor advised fund to take the tax deduction now, even if they haven't identified the projects or charities they ultimately want to support.
 This allows them to separate the two events to be more in line with their priorities and goals."

-"Donor advised funds allow people to offload the busywork of charitable giving, like tax reporting and operations," — Matt Lawson, Vice President – Philanthropic Advisor, Wells Fargo Philanthropic Services
+"Donor advised funds allow people to offload the busywork of charitable giving, like tax reporting and operations," — Matt Lawson, National Manager - Wells Fargo Philanthropy Fund, Wells Fargo Philanthropic Services

 How do donors choose a sponsoring organization?